 - Full time on-street parking is not an impediment to traffic flow, even on urban arterials.
 It’s a retail-booster and a revenue generating traffic calming device.

-- It’s OK to talk about big picture things like community goals and long range neighborhood plans when the conversation focuses on minutia.
+- It’s OK to talk about big picture things like community goals and long range neighborhood plans in the context of roadways.

 - It’s OK to expect something exceptional and transformational from a project.